obi-ontology/obi-ontology.org/docs/data-time-stamped.md

     - `has time stamp` exactly 1 `time measurement datum`
     - `has measurement datum` exactly 1 `geolocation coordinate datum`

-*Damion's note: I would advocate for using a new general `has content datum` rather than the `has measurement datum` for these expressions so that we don't have to set up a whole bunch of new entities to do the same thing for the other datum roles: predictions, settings, etc.*
+*Damion's note: I would advocate for using a new general `has content datum` rather than the `has measurement datum` OP for these expressions so that we don't have to set up a whole bunch of new entities to do the same thing for the other datum roles: predictions, settings, etc. E.g. suggests more of a fundamental `time stamped datum` rather than a role-specific `time stamped measurement datum`, which could be described using post-composition.*

 ## Time stamped data via value specifications